So, your engine needs proper ignition timing, to ignite the fuel at exactly the right time.

 Increased Fuel Consumption

-Consequently, if the spark fires at the wrong time, it will result in improper combustion.
+Consequently, if the spark fires at the wrong time, it will result in poor combustion.
 In addition, this will also cause the fuel economy to suffer.

 Reduced Power Output